Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Introduction

 \item \textbf{Asymmetric trust evolution with negativity bias}: Unlike prior work, our model implements validated asymmetric updating where cooperation builds trust gradually ($\lambda_+ \approx 0.10$) while violations erode it sharply ($\lambda_- \approx 0.30$), with experimental validation confirming median negativity ratio of 3.0$\times$ across 78,125 parameter configurations.

 \item \textbf{Trust ceiling mechanisms and hysteresis}: This report introduces the formalization of how reputation damage creates persistent limits on trust recovery, preventing relationships from returning to pre-violation states even after extended cooperative behavior.
-Our validation establishes median recovery of only 111\% after 35 periods of sustained cooperation.
+Our validation indicates median recovery of only 111\% after 35 periods of sustained cooperation.
+The recovery ratio of 1.11 indicates that trust can eventually surpass the pre-violation level of ~0.80 to reach ~0.89 after 35 periods.
+However, this still represents a substantial hysteresis cost: without the violation, trust would have reached ~0.98 during the same period.
+The 111\% 'recovery' relative to pre-violation baseline masks the 9\% permanent shortfall relative to the violation-free counterfactual trajectory.

-\item \textbf{Interdependence amplification of trust sensitivity}: A key innovation is connecting structural dependencies from \textit{i*} networks to trust dynamics, showing how high-dependency relationships experience 27\% faster trust erosion than low-dependency relationships for equivalent violations.
+\item \textbf{Interdependence amplification of trust sensitivity}: An important element is connecting structural dependencies from \textit{i*} networks to trust dynamics, showing how high-dependency relationships experience 27\% faster trust erosion than low-dependency relationships for equivalent violations.

 \item \textbf{Trust-augmented utility function and equilibrium}: We extend the base utility from \cite{pant2025foundations} with trust-weighted reciprocity terms ($\rho \cdot T_{ij}^t \cdot \phi(a_j^t - a_j^{\text{baseline}})$), creating feedback loops where trust gates cooperation and cooperation builds trust.